HAVS affects the blood vessels, nerves, muscles, and joints in the hand and arm and can be recognized through its early symptoms that include:

 Though these are relatively mild symptoms, if left unchecked, chronic exposure to vibration can lead to permanent numbness in the fingers and loss of dexterity and grip strength.
 Another medical condition known as vibration white finger (VWF) can develop in which the fingers literally turn white.
 After the onset of this “blanching”, the condition is irreversible.
 Some severe cases of HAVS can even result in amputation.

-It is estimated that as many as 2 million workers are exposed to occupational vibrations that may be hazardous.
-More than half of them will develop HAVS as a result.
+It is estimated that as many as 2 million South Philadelphia workers are exposed to occupational vibrations that may be hazardous; more than half of them will develop workplace hand-arm vibration syndrome as a result.
 The number could be even larger as it is thought that HAVS cases often go unreported because the initial symptoms are intermittent.
 Some cases are misdiagnosed or confused with carpal tunnel syndrome.
-Additionally, many workers are either not aware of the potential seriousness of the early symptoms of HAVS, or do not know how to recognize them.
+Additionally, many Bustleton workers are either not aware of the potential seriousness of the early symptoms of HAVS, or do not know how to recognize them.
 Any worker who uses the following power tools is at risk of developing HAVS: